 mattress: Juno Cashmere

-We have listed a few ways you can clean our mattress and keep it stain and odour free :-
+We have listed a few ways you can clean our mattress and keep it stain and odour free.
+It’s important to check the care guide for your specific mattress, but these steps should work with most mattresses.

 1. Vacuum your mattress

-Wash your sheets, pillowcases, blankets and comforters regularly.
+Wash your sheets, pillow cases, pillows, blankets and comforters regularly.
 Using mattress covers can help prevent stains seeping into them quickly.
 Your skin will thank you too!

 Don’t forget to clean the gorgeous carpet secretly hiding icky stuff from your sight.
 Also clean under the bed, around the bed and any upholstered furniture in your bedroom.